 }

-Let's try to compile, to which we get a natural answer, which we already knew:
+Let's try to compile, to which we get an answer we already know:

 ╷